Exercise overview

 Good Posture is important – sit, stand and walk tall.

-Avoid any unnecessary lifting and take smaller loads.
-Avoid bending forward postures when caring for your baby as repeatedly doing this will cause wear and tear on your back.
+Avoid bending forward postures when caring for the infant as repeatedly doing this will cause wear and tear on the back.
 When lifting, always use your leg muscles to do the work.